Krien/NVMeBenchmarks/artifacts/artifact_evaluation.md

 # Artifact structure

 In this artifact evaluation we first explain the setup, explain how to get the NVMe info, and then explain all evaluations.
-For each evaluation we show how to reproduce the results, where the data is stored of the evaluation (will be overwritten if you evaluate) and the scripts needed to plot the result.
+For each evaluation we show how to reproduce the results and where the data is stored of the evaluation (will be overwritten if you evaluate).

-All plots are also  available in `./artifact_plots.ipynb` for a more interactive experience.
+All plots are available in `./artifact_plots.ipynb`.
+The plot name should match the section headers of the artifact steps.

 We recommend running all experiments with `nohup` as they can take a while.